SVijayB/Quizzatron/README.md

 ## Contributing

-To contribute to Repo-Template, fork the repository, create a new branch and send us a pull request.
+To contribute to Quizzatron, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/Quizzatron/blob/master/.github/CONTRIBUTING.md) before sending us Pull requests.

 Thanks for contributing to Open-source! ❤️

 ## License

-Repo-Template is under The MIT License.
+Quizzatron is under The MIT License.
 Read the [LICENSE](https://github.com/SVijayB/Quizzatron/blob/master/LICENSE) file for more information.

 ---